VWS-Python/vws-python/README.md

 ```

 This requires Python 3.6+.
-Get in touch with `adamdangoor@gmail.com` if you would like to see this with another language.
+Get in touch with `adamdangoor@gmail.com` if you would like to use this with another language.

 ## Mocking Vuforia